vvijayan1/imdb_data_on_terminal/Lesson1.md

 title.akas.tsv       title.crew.tsv       title.principals.tsv
 ```

+## Review

 Congratulations!
 You have used only terminal using keyboards to download the data files and bring them to a shape where you an vet them in the next sections.
+To learn to do basic checks on the data move to [Lesson 2](Lesson2.md).